 - Recordings are stored in the cloud and easily downloadable

 - No break-out sessions

 - 30-day free trial

 - $35/month billed annually for up to 50 attendees

 - Custom-pricing for enterprises

 BigMarker allows engagement of up to 10,000 people at once with no limits on the number of presenters.
 Anyone can join the discussion on screen.
-As a host, you get a suite of marketing tools.
+As a host, you get a suite of marketing automation tools.

 - Unique live streaming features

 - Extensive integrations with apps like Salesforce, Hubspot, Zapier, among others